 How to Build a (Very) Profitable GPT Wrapper in 7 Days

-The AI wrapper market in 2025 is thriving with companies like PDF.ai generating over $30,000 monthly and PhotoAI earning $157,000 per month.
+The AI wrapper market today is thriving with companies like PDF.ai generating over $30,000+ monthly and PhotoAI earning $160,000+ per month.

 Most founders waste months building complex features when speed and specificity actually matter more than technical sophistication.